-At Christmas, I love to have a tree full of interesting ornaments.
+At Christmas, I love to have a tree full of exciting ornaments.
 I especially love handmade Christmas ornaments, like these DIY picture jar lid ornaments.

 You can use any image you fancy for these picture jar lid ornaments.
-Flowers would work well.
-Especially Christmas ones such as poinsettia or holly.
-Photos of children would look good too, and maps of special places.
+Flowers would work well-especially Christmas ones such as poinsettia or holly.
+Photos of children would look good too, and maps of meaningful places.

 These picture ornaments are a fun quick and very affordable Christmas craft.

 We participate in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.

 What You Need To Make Jar Lid Ornaments

 - Jar lids – I used the lids from standard sized jam jars.
 For bigger ornaments, you can use bigger jar lids, such as those off big pickle jars.

 - Red spray paint